ELRabito/ExileMod-ContainerWeapon/README.md

 # ExileMod-ContainerWeapon
 - Keeps attachments & magazine on weapons in containers attached on restart.
-- This will also fix the problem with duping weapon attachments on server restart that some weapons have (RHS etc).
+- This will also fix the problem with duping weapon attachments in containers on server restart that some mods/weapons have (RHS etc).

 ![grafik](https://github.com/user-attachments/assets/c9a93333-90c5-4451-adbd-b0c618128c49)